 And, we’re okay with that - In fact, we plan for it.

 Our code is built upon popular frameworks used by lots of the best teams in the world.
 For example, we use the React Framework for many of our projects, the same framework that Facebook is built upon and drives all of their products.
-Providing they are used correctly; these frameworks provide rules and conventions that give consistency to the work that developers create.
+Provided they are used correctly, these frameworks provide rules and conventions that give consistency to the work that developers create.

 These benefits extend to you too: Should our offices explode, which we sincerely hope that they won’t, then skilled development teams exist in the world that can pick up from where we left off.
 This significantly reduces project risk for you, offering peace of mind.